Amir Qijmas al-Ishaqi Mosque: Interior

 The main entrance leads to the mosque via a vestibule with a richly decorated ceiling and a passage interrupted by large skylight.
 This passage between the vestibule and the mosque is also joined by another passage leading from the mosque's rear entrance.
 At the end of the passage, at the entrance to the mosque area, is a set of wooden sliding doors, one of only two such examples in Mamluk architecture.

 The mosque interior has a layout which had evolved from earlier "cruciform" madrasas and is equivalent to a qa'a (reception hall).
 It has two main iwans (large rooms open to one side) to the west and east, including the qibla side (the direction of prayer), and two smaller iwans to the north and south.
-Between these iwans is a central space which, in earlier buildings, used to be a courtyard (sahn), but here is covered by a wooden roof with a broad lantern.
+Between these iwans is a central space which, in earlier buildings, used to be a sahn, but here is covered by a wooden roof with a broad lantern.
 The iwans are raised one step above this central area.
-This type of layout is found in many other buildings of this era, including the Funerary complex of Qaytbay and the Madrasa of the Sultan al-Ghuri Complex.
+This type of layout is found in many other buildings of this era, including the Funerary complex of Qaytbay and the madrasa of the Sultan al-Ghuri Complex.
 The mausoleum chamber of the building, which is plain but covered by a dome, is accessed through the qibla-side iwan.

 The decoration of the interior is also very rich, featuring ablaq (two-colored) masonry, marble paneling along the lower walls (dadoes), Arabic inscriptions, and stone carvings.
 The monumental inscription in golden thuluth Arabic script running around the upper walls describes the piety of amir Qijmas.
 The wooden lantern ceiling above this is decorated with geometric patterns, while the wooden ceilings of the iwans are gilded and decorated with painted arabesque patterns.
 The floors of the mosque are paved with decorative marble (but are typically covered by the mosque's carpeting).
 The windows feature coloured glass set into stucco grilles.
 The appearance of cypress tree motifs in the windows suggests that the current stucco grilles may date to an Ottoman-era restoration.